Baked Spicy Tindora Fries

 Photo of Oven Baked Tindora Fries

-Tindora, known as ivy gourd, kowal, or scarlet gourd, is a vegetable that seems to always be flying off the shelf at Cherian’s, a South Asian store here in Atlanta, that I frequent.
+Tindora, known as ivy gourd, kowal, or scarlet gourd, is a popular vegetable at South Asian stores here in Atlanta.

 Part of the gourd family, Tindora, which goes by the scientific name of Coccinia grandis, is quite popular in the southern part of India.